 The card security number, called by many acronyms including CVV2, CID, and CSC, is the three digit number on the back of Visa/MasterCard/Discover cards, or the 4 digit number on the front of American Express cards.
-It is designed to provide a way for merchants to know whether a customer authorizing a transaction over the phone or via the Internet actually has the card in their possession.
+It is designed to provide a way for merchants to know whether a customer authorizing a transaction over the phone or via the Internet actually has the card.
 This approach only works if the security code is never stored with the card number.
 Electronic storage makes this easy.
-You simply do not create a field for the security code.
-For paper storage, you need to redact (cross out with a dark pen to make unreadable) the security code after you successfully process the transaction and before you store a paper authorization form.
+You just do not create a field for the security code.
+For paper storage, you need to redact the security code after you successfully process the transaction and before you store a paper authorization form.

-The track data stored in the magnetic strip on the back of the card also contains information about the account that is not displayed on the card.
+The data stored in the magnetic strip on the back of the card contains information about the account that is not displayed on the card.
 This data assists with authorizing transactions and ensuring that credit cards cannot be easily counterfeited.
-Card readers can be made to make this track data visible, and software can be designed to store it—even without your knowledge.
+Card readers can be made to make this data visible, and software can be designed to store it—without your knowledge.

-Clearly you should store neither security codes nor track data purposely.
+You should never store security codes or track data purposely.
 But, you need to make sure you don’t store it inadvertently as well.
 To do this, be certain to use only approved hardware and software (see #2 above.)

-5. Make sure all electronic storage of credit card account numbers is encrypted and all paper storage is secured
+5. Encrypt and secure electronic credit card account numbers and paper storage

 There are situations where you want to store credit card numbers to keep, for example, proof of written authorizations for mail-order payments or recurring payment authorizations.
-If you keep paper documents that contain credit card numbers, be sure that they are always locked in a secure place (such as a safe or file drawer) when not in use.
+Keep paper documents with credit card numbers locked in a secure place (like a safe) when not in use.

 Electronic storage of credit card numbers is also common if, for example, you process recurring or repeat transactions.
-If you do this, you need to make certain that you never store these files unencrypted.
-You need to make certain that any electronic storage is encrypted using a robust encryption algorithm.
-That way, if your computer is stolen or if someone in your office gains unauthorized access, you have some level of protection for the credit card numbers.
+If you do this, you cannot store these files unencrypted.
+Make certain any electronic storage is encrypted using a robust, encryption algorithm.
+This provides some level of protection if there is theft or unauthorized access.

-6. Make sure any phone recordings that contain credit card account numbers are encrypted
+6. Encrypt phone recordings that contain credit card account numbers

 Many businesses that take telephone orders record calls to both monitor service quality and to keep proof of payment authorizations.
-If you do this, you are actually creating a database of credit card numbers (and often security code numbers) that is vulnerable to theft and misuse.
-If you store them digitally, as many VOIP Systems do, you need to encrypt them immediately (or as soon as practical), and store them in a limited access password-protected directory.
-You also need to ensure that there is no software attached to the storage system that will enable text-to-speech conversion that will make large numbers of credit card numbers vulnerable to someone who accesses the system.
+If you do this, you are creating a database of credit card numbers (and often security code numbers) that is vulnerable to theft.
+If you store them digitally, you need to encrypt them as soon as possible and store them in a limited access password-protected directory.
+Make sure there is no software attached to the storage system that enables text-to-speech conversion.
+It would make those credit card numbers vulnerable to anyone accessing the system.

-Simply following these six best practices will go a long way towards meeting your contractual requirements to safeguard credit card account information and to be PCI Compliant.
-But that’s not the only reason to do it– protecting your customers’ credit card information shows that you have their best interests at heart, which is just good business.
+Following these best practices will go a long way towards meeting your requirements to safeguard credit card account information and to be PCI Compliant.
+But that’s not the only reason to do it.
+Protecting your customers’ credit card information shows that you have their best interests at heart, which is just good business.